 Whether you are taking time to travel, downsizing, or striving for a spotless home, a self-storage unit is invaluable.
 These units come in a vast array of sizes, from small storage lockers to large shipping containers, so there is one that fits every need.
 However, no matter which size you opt for, there are a few tips you should know to ensure you are making the most out of the extra space.

+Managing self-storage is one of many home maintenance hacks that you need to develop when you own your own space.
 If you want your self-storage space to be well-organized, functional, and efficient, just follow these 12 easy tips.

 1. Make an Inventory List